 In speaking of Kafka’s use of language, Deleuze and Guattari write, ‘Kafka deliberately kills all metaphor, all symbolism, all signification.
 Metamorphosis is the contrary of metaphor.’ (p22) This process of linguistic becoming echoes what for Deleuze and Guattari is the aim of all minor literature; a state of individual/political/national becoming that decodes all fixed identities and tears down the boundaries between them.

 2) The Connection of the Individual to a Political Immediacy

 In Minor Literature, the individual becomes the political; ‘its cramped space forces each individual intrigue to connect immediately with politics.’ (p17) The connection here to Fredric Jameson’s conception of “third-world literature” as a form of national allegory cannot be overlooked.
 The key distinction between Jameson and Deleuze and Guattari, however, is the latter’s willingness to bestow political and national consciousness on writers from anywhere in the three-worlds model.

 3) The Collective Arrangement of Utterance

 The draw of Minor Literatures for Deleuze and Guattari is their ability to promote a state of community and becoming as an escape from majoritarian nationalism.
 In privileging ‘becoming’ over a secure sense of national identity, they create a democratic vision of a collectivity without hierarchy.
-In writing Minor Literature, Deleuze and Guattari see the author as writing potential futures, nations yet-to-be.
-For them writing is creation, it is becoming, and that is what makes it so revolutionary.
+In writing Minor Literature, Deleuze and Guattari see the author as writing potential futures–nations yet-to-be–and that is what makes them so revolutionary.